joshuaebowling/node-web-scraper/book.md

 8 For he was saying to him, “Come out of the man, you unclean spirit!”
 8 Es que Jesús le había dicho: «¡Sal de este hombre, espíritu maligno!»
 9 And Jesus asked him, “What is your name?”
 He replied, “My name is Legion, for we are many.”
-9 ―¿Cómo te llamas? —le preguntó Jesús.
+9 ―¿Cómo te llamas? —le preguntó Jesús. ―Me llamo Legión —respondió—, porque somos muchos.
 10 And he begged him earnestly not to send them out of the country.
 10 Y con insistencia le suplicaba a Jesús que no los expulsara de aquella región.
 11 Now a great herd of pigs was feeding there on the hillside,